Our thanks to The Town Talk for permission to publish this article written by Melinda Martinez, who also supplied photos.

 “When I do this and speak to people — young people like yourselves, it’s up to you.
-It’s up to you to carry on after I’m gone,” child Holocaust survivor Jeannine Burk told Louisiana College students.
+It’s up to you to carry on after I’m gone,” child Holocaust survivor Jeannine Burk told Louisiana Christian University students.

-Burk, 80, of New Orleans, was the guest speaker for “Lost Innocence: Children of the Holocaust,” a remembrance event presented by the LC Departments of History and Music on Tuesday, Feb.
+Burk, 80, of New Orleans, was the guest speaker for “Lost Innocence: Children of the Holocaust,” a remembrance event presented by the LCU Departments of History and Music on Tuesday, Feb.
 4, 2020.

 “She is so inspiring and shared so truthfully,” said Jackson Sleet, one of the members of the public who attended the program.
 “A heartwarming life through such dangerous times.”